• 03-06-24

 In any business, the accounting department is often viewed as the backbone of the company, but who is the backbone of the finance team?

-Often overlooked but undeniably essential, the Assistant Accountant handles a whole host of duties relying on their time-management, communication, and attention-to-detail skills.
-They are vital in providing accurate financial data up to their managers.
+Often overlooked but undeniably essential, the Assistant Accountant handles a wide range of duties relying on their time management, communication, and attention-to-detail skills.
+They are vital in providing accurate financial data to their managers.

 What is an Assistant Accountant?

 An Assistant Accountant job description is multi-dimensional.
-They are the quiet achievers who are relied upon for maintaining the financial records and feeding transactional data through to the general ledger and balance sheet.
+They are the quiet achievers who are relied upon to maintain financial records and feed transactional data to the general ledger and balance sheet.
 They provide an extra set of hands and eyes to the senior members of the accounting team.

 Depending on the size of your team and business, the Assistant Accountant role can be divided into seven main areas:

-1. Data Entry / Record-Keeping: Accurately inputting financial data to the software and spreadsheets, and updating ledgers and journals
+1. Data Entry and Record-Keeping: Accurately inputting financial data into the software and spreadsheets, and updating ledgers and journals

 2. Payables and Receivables: Managing invoices, payments and receipts.